YextSolutions/hitchhikers-code/Answers/Frontend/Card-Customizations/adding-conditional-ctas.md

 {{/inline}}
 ```

 This will hide the CTA if acceptingNewPatients is not populated or false, and show it if it's true.
-Let us know if this works!